Sterling Suffolk Hydroponics EIS

 Hydroponics, a method of growing plants without soil, could help bridge the gap between supply and demand.
 Indeed, the hydroponics market is forecast to grow 16% a year.

 The Sterling Suffolk Hydroponics EIS aims to exploit this opportunity.
 It is raising £5 million to help fund the construction and operations of an 8-hectare glasshouse that will produce tomatoes hydroponically.
+The construction is underway and the project is currently ahead of schedule.
+The images below show the progress as at 22 May 2018.

 - EIS opportunity to grow tomatoes hydroponically in a market forecast to grow 16% a year